bendalab/thunderfish/docs/thunderfish.md

 1. `time` Time in milliseconds.
 2. `mean` Averaged waveform in the unit of the input data.
-3. `std` Corresponding standard deviation.
+3. `sem` Corresponding standard error of the mean.
 4. `fit` A fit to the averaged waveform.
-In case of a wave fish this is a Fourier series, for pulse fish it is an exponential fit to the tail of the last EOD phase.
+In case of a wave fish this is a Fourier series, for pulse fish it is a sum of Gaussians.
+5. `tailfit` For pulse fish an exponential fit to the tail of the last EOD phase.

 ### RECORDING-CHANNEL-TIME-waveeodfs.EXT